Dice Breakers

 User Research

-I conducted 6 30-minute-long empathy interviews on both Coupa frequents and infrequents, forming 4 general personas
+I conducted 6 30-minute-long empathy interviews, forming 4 general personas

 Persona #1 - Maya